Registration & Previous Sessions (recorded)

 Registration: Individual registration for EACH monthly session is required.
 See below for link(s).
 Due to security concerns, links will be provided approximately 7-10 days prior to scheduled event

 #SickleSmart Summer is a virtual classroom designed to provide information on treating the whole person with sickle cell disease.
-Sickle cell experts will provide practical tools using case studies and interactive exercises.

 Practical sickle cell resources for physicians, physician assistants, nurses, advanced practice practitioners (APPs), and other healthcare professionals will be provided to participants.
 Topics ranging from new treatment options for sickle cell disease to health equity will be discussed.
 The purpose of these educational events are to use on-line lecture, discussion, and sharing of current resources and educational topics to strengthen participant’s knowledge base about sickle cell disease, sickle cell trait, and those living with sickle cell disease, also known as Sickle Cell Warriors!